-about the identity of the corpse in the Hillmon case.
+The Leavenworth Times was scornful of the Simmons evidence when it was first presented.
+The newspaper's trial reporter argued that it would have been impossible, so soon after the notorious death at Crooked Creek, for Walters or his employer Simmons to have been unaware that information about a young man named Walters was being sought in nearby Lawrence in connection with an inquest and the possibility that he might have been a victim of homicide.
+But this argument represents pure revisionism, because in May of 1879 the name of Walters had not been publicly associated with speculation about the identity of the corpse in the Hillmon case.
 Indeed, in June of 1879 the Lawrence papers were still speculating that the dead man was Frank Nichols, also known as "Arkansaw."
 By that time F. Walters had left the employ of Mr. Simmons and moved on.
-(Simmons said that he employed about twenty-five men at a time and that they "changed often.").
+(Simmons said that he employed about twenty-five men at a time and that they "changed often.")
 Certainly the name of Walters came up at the first trial, in 1882, but Simmons testified that although he remembered the trial he did not attend it.

 But would not the news that he was thought to be dead have reached Walters himself at some point, especially if he remained nearby?
 And would not Walters then have made himself known, and by this act relieved the sorrow of those who loved him and mourned his supposed demise?
 If he was the young man described by Arthur Simmons, an adventurer and traveler and a bit of a rake, maybe not.
 Perhaps he would have preferred to remain lost, especially if the insurance companies that had placed so much stock in his death were eager to subsidize his adventures away from home.
 And if this deal were struck, what would have been more sensible than for one of the companies' agents (my money would be on Mr. Buchan) to require Walters for his part to pen a letter, its contents partly dictated, to someone back home?

 The letter could then serve as evidence for the companies' propositions about the corpse at Crooked Creek.
-(The dictation technique was precisely the method employed by Buchan to obtain a letter from John Brown addressed to Sallie Hillmon, a document that was then employed to suggest the existence of a Hillmon/Brown conspiracy.)
-In such a case, the handwriting similarity between the Dearest Alvina letter and the letters later produced by Elizabeth Rieffenach would be no coincidence or forgery; they would indeed have been written by the same hand.
-And the mystery of why F.A.
-Walters, if he were still alive, had not in so many years turned up would be solved.
+(The dictation technique was precisely the method employed by Buchan to obtain a letter containing conspiratorial language handwritten by John Brown and addressed to Sallie Hillmon, a document never intended to be mailed but designed to suggest the existence of a plot between the two).
+191 In such a case, the handwriting similarity between the "Dearest Alvina" letter and the letters later produced by Elizabeth Rieffenach would be no coincidence or forgery; they would indeed have been written by the same hand.